V&A Museum of Design Dundee

 This exceptional building is the first in the UK designed by Kengo Kuma, the internationally renowned architect responsible for the National Stadium for the Tokyo 2020 Olympic Games.

 Support from players of People's Postcode Lottery has contributed significantly to the success of V&A Dundee.
 It has helped fund learning programmes while the museum was under construction, which enabled V&A to engage with over 100,000 people before opening.
-Player support has also funded V&A Dundee's opening exhibition - Ocean Liners, Speed and Style.
+Player support has also funded V&A Dundee's opening exhibition - Ocean Liners, Speed and Style and additional programmes such as its Schools Design Challenges, Assemble and Night Fever: Designing Club Culture.